Grants to support celebrations

 Philanthropy is not just something that is done by high-net-worth individuals and corporations.
 The reality is that it takes place in communities across Australia every day, as people contribute their time and talent, as well as their own funds, to make a better community.

 Community and Philanthropy Partnerships Week is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great work they are already doing in the cities and regions right across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

 To help community groups and their philanthropic supporters celebrate their partnerships, there are a small number of grants available of up to $10,000.
-The 2017 grant application process is yet to open with a date to be confirmed but the current expectation is it will start around the month of April.
+The 2017 granting round is now closed.

-Even if you don't apply for a grant if even don't receive one, we still would encourage you to participate during #CPPWeek.
-The celebrations can take different forms, and last year many involved a film / documentary, a history book or ‘story so far’ and case studies highlighting the outcomes and impact of projects supported.
+Even if you don't receive a grant or didn't even apply for one, we still would encourage you to showcase and celebrate the great work you do and share this using #CPPWeek.
+The celebrations can take different forms, and this year many involved a film / documentary, a history book or ‘story so far’ and case studies highlighting the outcomes and impact of projects supported.
 These films and books are launched at celebrations held during Community and Philanthropy Partnerships Week.
-We have left the 2016 grant application guidelines up as they may help you with planning your CPPW 2017 grant application and formulating your celebratory idea.

 The program is independently administered by the Foundation for Rural and Regional Renewal and is open to not-for-profit groups operating in urban or rural and regional Australia.